tiacsys/bridle/boards/seeed/xiao_samd21/doc/index.rst

 ================

 The SAMD21 MCU has 2 GPIO ports, 3 PWM able Timer/Capture-Counter (TCC) and
 2 simple Timer/Counter (TC).
-On the Seeed Studio XIAO SAMD21, TCC2 channel 1
+On the XIAO SAMD21, TCC2 channel 1 is available
-is available on first user LED (L), all other user LEDs can be controlled as GPIO.
+on first user LED (L), all other user LEDs can be controlled as GPIO.
 Only if :kconfig:option:`CONFIG_PWM_SAM0_TCC` is enabled then the first user LED (L) is driven by TCC2 instead of by GPIO.
 All channels of TCC0 and TCC1 are available on the |Seeed XIAO| header.

 ADC/DAC Ports
 =============

 The SAMD21 MCU has 1 DAC and 1 ADC.
-On the Seeed Studio XIAO SAMD21, the DAC voltage output (VOUT) is available on A0 of the |Seeed XIAO| header.
+On the XIAO SAMD21, the DAC voltage output (VOUT) is available on A0 of the |Seeed XIAO| header.
 The ADC channels 4 and 18 are available on A1 and A2 of the |Seeed XIAO| header.
 Whenever other GPIO (PWM) or serial ports are not needed and are disabled by DT overlays, up to 11 ADC channels can be configured according to the next table (default function in bold).

 +------------------+--------+-----------+----------+
 | |Seeed XIAO|     | SAMD21 |    ADC    |    DAC   |